outer-web/filament-image-library/README.md

 ### Configure the underlying outerweb/image-library

 Configure the `outerweb/image-library` package as described in the [Image Library documentation](https://github.com/outer-web/image-library).

+### Customize the Image Library Page

+If you need to customize the image library page, you can create a new Filament page that extends the ImageLibrary class.
+Set your custom page in the configuration file and then make your customizations.

 ### Configure the Navigation group